ShadeBot/ShadeBot-Discord-Bot/README.md

 #### < Linux / Mac >

-Executable files are kind of weird in linux, and users most likely use console to do their work, so to setup this selfbot on linux or mac open a terminal in the directory you downloaded the files to and type `npm i`.
-Once it is finished you can start the selfbot by using `npm start` or `node self.js`.
+Executable files are kind of weird in linux, and users most likely use console to do their work.
+So to setup this bot on linux or mac open a terminal in the directory you downloaded the files to and and either type `./installer.sh` or if the script doesn't work manually type `npm i`.

+Once it is finished you can start the bot by using the `run.sh` script that will keep restarting the bo if it crashes (if the installer worked correctly) otherwise try `npm start` or `node self.js`.
 If you did everything correctly, the bot should start up fine.

 ### - Feautres -